 This study explored the nurses' experiences in consultation roles during the COVID-19 hotline.
-The findings demonstrated five themes including: "nurse consultation as a missing link in the health system", "COVID-19 threat as an opportunity to demonstrate the nurse's role in the community", "formation of consultation role identity", "nurse's competency in the role performance", and "calming the people".
+The findings demonstrated five themes including: "nurse consultation as a missing link in the health system", "COVID-19 threat as an opportunity to demonstrate the

 These themes revealed that nurses had a high capacity to perform during the crisis.
 The implementation of a nursing hotline during the COVID-19 pandemic reinforced both nurses' belief to be effective and community trust in nurses as a means of communication that facilitates information sharing, emotional support, guidance, and accountability to societal needs [23,24].